bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 These findings are consistent with earlier MVPA investigations [@wiestler_skill_2013;@nambu_decoding_2015].
 Indeed, similar discriminative power of motor sequence representations within the ipsilateral premotor and parietal cortices has previously been described [@wiestler_skill_2013;@waters-metenier_bihemispheric_2014;@waters_cooperation_2017], notably when the non-dominant hand is used for fine dexterous manual skills.
 Interestingly, we also found significant neural representations for both learning stages in the contralateral primary motor and somatosensory (M1/S1) cortices, more specifically around the hand knob area [@yousry_localization_1997] for which finger somatotopy is measurable using fMRI [@ejaz_hand_2015].
-The latter results suggest that these primary cortical regions play a critical role in building experience-related motor sequence memory traces.
+The latter results suggest that these primary cortical regions *contribute to the acquisition of* experience-related motor sequence memory traces.
-Yet such an interpretation must be taken with caution, as it has recently been reported that the capacity to discriminate between sequences based upon signals from these regions could simply be due to the stronger activity evoked by the first finger press in the sequence, and not to activity from the whole finger sequence [@yokoi_does_2017].
+Yet such an interpretation must be taken with caution, as it has recently been reported that the capacity to discriminate between sequences based upon signals from these regions could simply be due to the stronger activity evoked by the first finger press in the sequence, and not to activity from the whole finger sequence [@yokoi_role_2018].
 Yet although conjectural, we do not believe that such an effect can explain our pattern of results because, while the newly learned sequences began with different fingers, both consolidated sequences were discriminated despite the fact that the first finger presses were the same.
 Finally, while being located around the hand knob, the spatial extent of the M1/S1 representation in our study was smaller compared to that found by @wiestler_skill_2013.
 This may be due, however, to differences in our design, notably in the uninterrupted repetition of the motor sequence during practice, and in the fact that none of our sequences engaged the thumb, which has a more distinctive M1/S1 cortical representation than the individual fingers [@ejaz_hand_2015].

 The conjunction of new and consolidated sequences discriminability maps further revealed that a common cortical processing network, including non-motor primary and associative regions, carries sequential information across learning stages, that can originate from visually presented instruction and short-term-memory to motor sequence production.
-Herein, the visual occipital cortices, likely reflecting processing of the visual stimuli as low-level visual mapping of shapes [@pilgramm_motor_2016;@miyawaki_visual_2008], as well as the ventro-temporal regions, known to support higher level Arabic number representation [@shum_brain_2013;@peters_neural_2015] were found to discriminate between sequences in both stages of learning (@fig:new_cons_conj_crossnobis_map).
+Herein, the visual occipital cortices, *which could reflect the* processing of the visual stimuli as low-level visual mapping of shapes [@pilgramm_motor_2016;@miyawaki_visual_2008], as well as the ventro-temporal regions, known to support higher level Arabic number representation [@shum_brain_2013;@peters_neural_2015] were found to discriminate between sequences in both stages of learning (@fig:new_cons_conj_crossnobis_map).
 The dorsolateral prefrontal cortex (DLPFC), which also exhibited pattern discriminability, was suggested previously to process the sequence spatial information in working memory, preceding motor command [@robertson_role_2001].
 In fact, we believe that the cognitive processing required in our task, implying notably to switch between sequences, to maintain them in working memory and to inhibit competing ones, could have magnified this frontal associative representation in our study.